Ibexian/EastMeetsKitchen/_posts/2016-06-30-aquafaba vanilla sponge cake.md

 <img src="/images/213-7.jpg">
 </figure>

 You just don't think it can happen, but it actually whips up.
-I mentioned this in my [What is Aquafaba?](http://eastmeetskitchen.com/videos/blog/what-is-aquafaba/) post, but when you do want to whip aquafaba, especially to stiffer peaks, you want to boil down and reduce the liquid by about one-third and then cooling it before you whip it.
+I mentioned this in my [What is Aquafaba?](http://eastmeetskitchen.com/videos/blog/what-is-aquafaba/) post, but when you do want to whip aquafaba, especially to stiffer peaks, you want to boil down and reduce the liquid by about one-third and then cool it before you whip it.
 You end up with a thicker liquid from the get-go, which will ensure that it holds the air you beat into it better.

 <figure>